 Your camper is your home away from home, it should provide you comfortable shelter when you need it.
 Inferior imported camper tents are becoming more prevalent, these tents use a 100% polyester canvas or similar, which is not suited for camping in any conditions, let alone unforgiving Australian conditions.
-Outback Campers use a Poly/Cotton blend canvas made from the most reliable manufacturer in the world, Bradmill.
+Outback Campers use Dynaproofed Poly/Cotton 10oz Billabong Canvas made from the most reliable manufacturer in the world, Wax Converters.
 The advantages of a good camper tent are numerous, at the end of the day you have a tent that will do the job for over 20 years if it’s looked after.

 The Outback Camper Tent Frame is one of the reasons our campers are so great.
 The internal frame pivots from the trailer, providing a rock solid system that requires no additional guy ropes or poles.
 The frame is assisted by gas struts, so setting up the tent is a one person operation, no heavy lifting is required.
 The tent is that easy that with some practice you could set it up in 5-10 minutes.